Rayan El Azrak: Club career

+Jong Utrecht

 He made his Eerste Divisie debut for Jong FC Utrecht on 17 August 2018 in a game against Go Ahead Eagles, as a starter.

 On 26 January 2022, El Azrak was loaned to VVV-Venlo.

 El Azrak had his contract with Jong Utrecht terminated by mutual consent on 1 September 2022, making him a free agent.

+MVV

 On 2 February 2023, El Azrak signed a five-month contract with MVV, who picked him up on a free.
 He made his debut for the club on 10 February, replacing double goalscorer Ruben van Bommel in the 81st minute of a 5–1 Eerste Divisie win over TOP Oss.
+On 27 February, he scored his first goal for MVV, completing a comeback in 95th minute as his team secured a 3–2 upset win against league leaders PEC Zwolle.

+Triestina

+On 8 August 2023, El Azrak signed a two-year contract with Triestina in the Italian third-tier Serie C.

+Shaanxi Union

+On 3 February 2025, Triestina announced that El Azrak was loaned out to newly promoted China League One club Shaanxi Union, with an option from the Chinese club to buy El Azrak on a permanent basis.

 Personal life

 Born in the Netherlands, El Azrak is of Moroccan descent.